Important Questions and Answers to treat joint pain and for better joint health

 Believe me if you do it correctly, it will help you reduce your joint pain and increase the flexibility of movement in your joint and muscle.
 Range-of-motion exercises such as yoga and tai chi that focus on flexibility, balance, and proper breathing are good for lower body health.

-As a general rule, if you feel soreness in your joint that lasted more than two hours after your workout, you should adjust your joint pain treatment exercise regimen for the possibility that the exercise can harm your joints.
+As a general rule, if you feel soreness in your joint that lasted more than two hours after your workout, you should adjust your joint pain treatment exercise regimen to avoid the possibility that the exercise can harm your joints.
 Exercise that caused soreness in muscle is considered normal but not soreness in joint.

 The following are some of the don’ts for the hips, knees, ankles and feet workout: